-I’m trying to remember exactly when Prague made it onto my bucket list.
-It’s one of those places that you hear about and see images of that captivate you immediately.
-Dubbed the “Paris of Eastern Europe” it had a lot of promise.
-After all the research, I knew what to do in Prague.
-Now I just needed to get there first.
+I’m trying to remember precisely when Prague made it onto my bucket list.
+It’s one of those places that you hear about and see images that captivate you immediately.
+Dubbed the “Paris of Eastern Europe,” it had a lot of promise.
+After all the research, I knew what to do in Prague, and now I just needed to get there first.

-What to do in Prague
+Tips on what to do in Prague

 As a cultural, political and economic centre of central Europe, Prague has a lot to offer.
-Once the capital of the kingdom of Bohemia, this was also the main residence of Holy Roman Emperor Charles IV.
+Once the capital of the kingdom of Bohemia, this was also the primary residence of Holy Roman Emperor Charles IV.
 During the Austro-Hungarian Empire days, it was also an important city to the Habsburgs who ruled it.

 So if you are wondering what to do in Prague, the answer is lots!

-Old Town Prague
+2. visit Prague’s Old Town

-Prague’s Old Town Square and its Astronomical Clock are probably some of the most iconic images of the city.
+Prague’s Old Town Square and its Astronomical Clock are probably some of the city’s most iconic images.
 The Old Town Square dates back to the 10th century and has flourished over the years.
-It did suffered damage during World War II, but you wouldn’t know it today.
-The square if definitely on the list of what to do in Prague.
+It did suffer damage during World War II, but you wouldn’t know it today.
+The square is definitely on the list of what to do in Prague.

-It seems to be the gathering spot, with concerts, plays, musicians, merchants and various street performance throughout the year.
-The square is lined with bars and restaurants with wonderful patios that serve as a perfect spot to admire the architecture around.
+It seems to be the gathering spot, with concerts, plays, musicians, merchants and various street performances throughout the year.
+The square is lined with bars and restaurants with beautiful patios that are a perfect spot to admire the architecture.

 According to Lonely Planet’s article, “according to the Guinness World Records, it’s the largest ancient castle in the world: 570m long, an average of 128m wide and covering a total area bigger than seven football fields.”
 Wow, how about that?
 It is definitely worth the climb.

-St Vitus Cathedral
+5. Explore St Vitus Cathedral

 Numerous architects have worked on the project until it was finally consecrated in 1929.
 And here I thought the Sagrada Familia in Barcelona took a long time!
-I guess, you can’t hurry a masterpiece.
-I’m pretty sure Charles would have approved.
+I guess you can’t hurry a masterpiece, and I’m pretty sure Charles would have approved.

-A scenic river cruise
+6. Take A scenic river cruise

-The Dancing House
+7. Stop by The Dancing House

 The Dancing House shows that Prague’s architectural gems also include more modern additions.
 Inspired by the famous dancing duo of Fred Astaire and Ginger Rogers, this intriguing building offers panoramic views of the city.